trueos/trueos-docs/trueos-handbook/postinstall.rst

 Configure Audio Output
 ======================

-The next screen, seen in :numref:`Figure %s <audio1>`, is used to configure the default audio output.
+:numref:`Figure %s <audio1>` shows the Audio Output screen, where you can choose the output device and test it.

 .. _audio1: